Paying for Your Own Mandatory Blood Draw, and Other Bad Ideas Out of Harris County

 Harris County’s budget executive director, Bill Jackson, thinks requiring anyone charged with a DWI or DUI should have to pay an additional fine to pay for their own breath or blood tests.
 This money is supposed to make up for our lack of toxicologists in the lab.

 In 2012, the lab here in Houston processed over 6,200 DWI and DUI cases, spending about $358,000 while receiving only $1,000 back.
-The thousand bucks were supposed to cover the amount spent on drawing blood for tests.
+The thousand bucks are supposed to cover the amount spent on drawing blood for tests.
 It’s pretty obvious that this particular department is suffering from severe underfunding.
 But is penalizing anyone and everyone who gets slapped with a guilty verdict really the best way to go about getting the money needed to cover the tests?

 What’s the Problem?